MariaProcopii/LFAF/reports/SECOND_LAB_REPORT.md

     - Your program needs to gather and send the data about the automaton and the lib/tool/API return the visual representation.

 ## Implementation Description
 First I created a new function in grammar class called `grammarType()`.
-This method use the Chomsky clasification rules to classify the provided grammar.
+This method use the Chomsky classification rules to classify the provided grammar.
 The main set of rules is:
 If the right element is bigger than 2 it mean that the provided grammar cannot be of type 3, so I mark isRegular = false.
-When the right element is equal to 2, we verify if the simbol from right contains one terminal and one non-terminal symbol.
+When the right element is equal to 2, we verify if the symbol from right contains one terminal and one non-terminal symbol.
 If not it is not of type 3.
 In the chase when the right word length is one, it should be terminal symbol, if not - isRegular = false.
 Also if the right element is an empty string, I clasify the grammar as Type 0 and terminate the programm.

 ```java
 public void grammarType(){